gap-system/gap/README.md

     sudo apt install build-essential autoconf libtool libgmp-dev libreadline-dev

-On OS X, you can install the dependencies in several ways:
+On macOS, you can install the dependencies in several ways:

  * using Homebrew: `brew install autoconf libtool gmp readline`
  * using Fink: `fink install autoconf2.6 libtool2 gmp5 readline7`